 Atlanta Area Lakes and Beaches

 Atlanta may be landlocked, but that doesn’t mean there aren't plenty of water hotspots around the city.
-In fact, though we don’t have many salt-water beaches, lakes abound across the state, many of which are within a 2-hour drive from the city.
+In fact, though it doesn't have many salt-water beaches, lakes abound across the state, many of which are within a 2-hour drive from the city.
 Expect plenty of activities, from swimming and boating to fishing and camping.

 If you’re willing to drive a bit further, there are a handful of great beach options available all within Georgia limits, like Georgia’s Golden Isles (roughly 5 hours) and Tybee Island (roughly 4.5 hours).
 But for something closer by, here our favorite lake destinations, complete with information about recreation, lodging, and quick facts.